Denton County Court Plan

 - An attorney whose request for payment is disapproved or is not otherwise acted on by the 60th day after the date the request for payment is submitted may appeal the disapproval or failure to act by filing a motion with the presiding judge of this administrative judicial region.

-I. Attorneys who file Motions to Withdraw as counsel in a case for any reason other than substitution of counsel required as a result of a pending felony charge against the client shall be paid a fee of not more than $250 for the case without regard to the number of hours actually submitted.
+- Attorneys who file Motions to Withdraw as counsel in an active case shall be paid a fee of not more than $250 for the case without regard to the number of hours actually submitted.
+Withdrawals filed on cases with an active warrant on that charge for more than 60 days are not subject to the $250 fee cap.

 This provision supersedes the published fee schedule.